Citation, DOI, disclosures and article data

 Multiple contrast phases are typically obtained:

-- non-contrast (some studies demonstrate that this phase is not necessary for the diagnosis of acute mesenteric ischemia 10)
+non-contrast: to identify calcifications, clots, in the blood vessels and bleeding in the bowel lumen 7; however, some studies demonstrate that this phase is not necessary for the diagnosis of acute mesenteric ischemia 10

 Imaging features can vary depending on the time course and etiology and are therefore discussed separately in the articles above.
 A number of features are however common to most advanced acute cases and result from the bowel wall necrosis and perforation: